How to set up QuickBooks inventory scanner for your online account

 Finally, having all this information readily available allows you to make better business decisions, saving you time and money in the long run.

 That’s everything you need to know about QuickBooks barcode inventory.
-But, as mentioned earlier in the article.
-What about manufacturers using QuickBooks Online?
+But, as mentioned earlier in the article — what about manufacturers who use QuickBooks Online?

 QuickBooks Online users can also access barcodes, but they will need to look for a third-party integration to help them achieve this.